DockerToolbox/version-helper/README.md

 | Scientific Linux | 7                            | [Official Image](https://hub.docker.com/_/sl)          |
 | Ubuntu           | 14.04, 16.04, 18.04 & 20.04  | [Official Image](https://hub.docker.com/_/ubuntu)      |

+## Installation

+We recommend copying the [get-versions.sh](src/get-versions.sh) and the [version-grabber.sh](src/version-grabber.sh) into your ~/bin directory so that you can execute them from anywhere.

 ## Usage

 ```shell